jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

 * I add an `assert statement`_ to see if a tuple_ (anything in parentheses ``( )`` separated by a comma) is the same :ref:`object<everything is an object>` as :ref:`True<test_what_is_true>`

   .. code-block:: python
-    :lineno-start: 95
+    :lineno-start:
-    :emphasize-lines: 20
+    :emphasize-lines: 4

-        def test_assertion_error_w_true(self):
-            # assert None is True
-            assert None is not True

-            # assert False is True
-            assert False is not True

-            # assert True is not True
-            assert True is True

-            # assert 0 is True
-            assert 0 is not True

-            # assert 0.0 is True
-            assert 0.0 is not True

-            # assert 'a string' is True
+    # assert '' is True
-            assert 'a string' is not True
+    assert '' is not True

-            assert (1, 2, 3, 'n') is True
+    assert () is True

     # NOTES

-  the terminal_ shows :ref:`AssertionError<what causes AssertionError?>`
+  the terminal_ shows

   .. code-block:: python

-    E       AssertionError: assert (1, 2, 3, 'n') is True
+    E   assert () is True

 * I change the statement to make it :ref:`True<test_what_is_true>`

   .. code-block:: python
-    :lineno-start: 95
+    :lineno-start: 70
-    :emphasize-lines: 20-21
+    :emphasize-lines: 4-5

-        def test_assertion_error_w_true(self):
-            # assert None is True
-            assert None is not True

-            # assert False is True
-            assert False is not True

-            # assert True is not True
-            assert True is True

-            # assert 0 is True
-            assert 0 is not True

-            # assert 0.0 is True
-            assert 0.0 is not True

-            # assert 'a string' is True
+    # assert '' is True
-            assert 'a string' is not True
+    assert '' is not True

-            # assert (1, 2, 3, 'n') is True
+    # assert () is True
-            assert (1, 2, 3, 'n') is not True
+    assert () is not True

     # NOTES